 I wrote more about this subject and in greater detail here, although I wouldn't recommend this article to new players just yet.

 First, let's define "skew."
 For our purposes, a "skew fleet" is a fleet that attempts to overload on one element of the game in the hopes of asking a question you don't have a good answer to.
 We touched on this a little bit earlier when talking about activations, but let's get into it with a bit more detail.
 In my experience, there are 3 major types of skew fleets:

 - Big heavy

 A heavy squadron approach also asks a hard question, that question being "can you handle 130ish points of squadrons, which is mostly bombers along with squadron support like Intel, before those bombers wreck your fleet?"
 If your fleet's response is "well I hope so but I'm not really sure" then you likely need to shore up your anti-squadron defenses, usually with some additional fighter coverage.
-It's important to note that you don't need to invest a ton of points into squadron defense (John covered how to use a smaller investment in fighter squadrons to cause trouble for heavier-squadron builds in an earlier article), but you do need anti-bomber tools that are used in an anti-bomber plan.
+It's important to note that you don't need to invest a ton of points into squadron defense, but you do need anti-bomber tools that are used in an anti-bomber plan.
 If you don't have the tools or a plan, you're going to run into big trouble when bombers are destroying your fleet and you just can't do much to stop them.